helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>Success is one unpardonable sin against one's fellows.</h3 quote>
+<h3 quote align='center'>The only way to succeed is to make people hate you.</h3 quote>

 ---